A Guide of What and What Not to Pack

 - More than a few fancy outfits

 When moving you or your loved one into Assisted Living Facilities, it is important to create an environment that you or your loved one will feel comfortable living in.
-This looks different for everyone and could be about placing a familiar quilt on the bed, putting a favorite photo on the nightstand, or burning a candle that smells like home.
+This looks different for everyone and could be about placing a familiar quilt on the bed, putting a favorite photo on the nightstand, or having your favorite chair from home.
 Remember that the staff is also there to help you or your loved one settle in and getting to know people in your new community can be just as fruitful for making a new place feel like home.